samsadar236/btp-dispatch-engine/README.md

 3. **Simplicity won.** A gradient-boosted clearance model was built, tested, and rejected because it underperformed a transparent per-type median baseline (MedAE 31.4 vs 29.0 minutes).
 The simpler model shipped, and the discarded model remains in the repository as evidence.

 ## ⭐ Architecture
+The system is organized as a star schema centered on a single dispatch decision, with timing, closure, severity, and learning modules acting as independent evidence sources.

 ![Architecture diagram](architecture.svg)